 I believe in helping people enjoy life to the fullest.
 I aim to create marketing campaigns that’ll inspire people.

 My passion is analyzing cultures and discovering the differing values from across the world.
-In order to apply my passion to everyday tasks, I am pursuing a Dual Degree at the University of Maryland: B.S.
+In order to apply my passion, I earned a Master of Science in Big Data Analytics for Business from IESEG (France) in addition to my Dual Degree from the University of Maryland: B.S.
 International Business and Marketing double major and B.A. in French Language and Literature.
-I have held several marketing positions where I continually develop design skills with Adobe Creative Suite and effective social media campaigns.
+These degrees have given me the foundation to understand and be a force of innovation in the new data-driven marketing world.

 |My Vision||My Mission||My Goal|